timemeansalot/SourceFiles/hexo-site/source/_posts/macos-develop.md

    brew test riscv-tools    # test installation which riscv64-unknown-elf-gcc # if this works fine, the Toolchain is ready on your mac
    ```
+5. on Ubuntu, go to [download](https://static.dev.sifive.com/dev-tools/freedom-tools/v2020.08/riscv64-unknown-elf-gcc-10.1.0-2020.08.2-x86_64-linux-ubuntu14.tar.gz) pre-build riscv-tools and extract it.
+Then add the `bin` folder to your `PATH`

 ## Config for Scala and Chisel